-Tommy gets more than bite to eat
+Tommy gets more than bite to eat – an excerpt from the book

 Just outside Memphis, I stop at a diner.
 There’s a gravel lot to the side of the place.
 I drive past the rigs and park.
 I walk in and take a seat at the counter one spot over from where Jim Gantry sits holding a cup of coffee.
 We ignore each other.
 I study the menu.
 He reads the paper.